saber-notes/saber/README.md

 Download `Saber-{version}-x86_64.AppImage` from the latest [Release][releases],
 make it executable with `chmod +x Saber-*-x86_64.AppImage`, then run it.

+Option 4:
+There's an unofficial [snap][snap] available.
+For any issues with the snap, please file an issue here: https://github.com/soumyaDghosh/saber.
+`sudo snap install saber`

 #### Windows

 Download and install `SaberInstaller_{version}.exe` from the latest [Release][releases].